 Beef Biltong vs Beef Jerky

-As the dieter is beginning to research different types of beef jerky to answer the question “is beef jerky keto-friendly?” beef biltong may be something that comes up.
+As the dieter begins to research different types of beef jerky to determine if it fits within a keto diet, beef biltong may be something that comes up.
 While beef biltong may look similar to beef jerky there are some noticeable differences such as biltong being marinated longer, air-dried and made of different cuts of meat.
 Biltong could be a good option for one on the keto diet because it often uses a higher fat cut of meat, therefore will have a higher fat content.

 Additionally, often people will eat much more in one sitting than in 1 serving size.
 Because of this, it can be really helpful to keep track of your food with a food log on one of the many different free apps available such as Lose it and My Fitness Pal.
 When logging food, something important to keep in mind is the difference between net carbs and total carbs.